Gabsnuno/mercado-liebre-of/README.md

-# Mercado liebre of
+# Mercado liebre
- Simple App created with Node.js using Docker, CircleCI and express.

-### I created this app just with Frontend for a project with my friends.
-Since then, I have been working on it in my free time.
+I created this app just with Frontend using HTML, express, JavaScript, Docker, and must recently I added a CircleCI file with YAML.

-# Installation Guide

 This is the first change I make since 2021.
-Enjoy
+Enjoy.